rkaneko/WebSocketServer/README.md

 + Client side

  If you want to try to chat, you had better use Google Chrome extension '[Simple WebSocket Client](https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo)' .
+URL is ws://127.0.0.1:8090/SampleServlet .

 Credit
 ---